AntonSidaras/FMcontroller/readme.txt

 Attenton!
 In current version ONLY .mp3 files in your music dirs will be played, DON'T change the Extention value, be sure that Extention = mp3.

-Shuffle = on means that files in your music dirs will be played in direct lexicographic order.
+Shuffle = off means that files in your music dirs will be played in direct lexicographic order.

 As a result a config file must be kind of